 PSN Summit: The role of governance in innovation.

-Following on from the recent Public Sector Network summit in Canberra, Promapp's NSW-based Business Development Manager, Rudy Orange, shares insights into the issues and roadblocks to innovation in the public sector.
+Following on from the recent Public Sector Network summit in Canberra, Nintex Promapp's NSW-based Business Development Manager, Rudy Orange, shares insights into the issues and roadblocks to innovation in the public sector.

 The recent Public Sector Innovation Summit brought together people from all over Australia & New Zealand who work in central, state and local government.
 The focus?
 Improving efficiency in the public sector – essential in a world of high expectations and low budgets.